miconda/thunderbird-show-extra-headers/README.md

 Click on the `Load Temporary Add-on...` button, select the `manifest.json` file from within the `thunderbird-show-extra-headers/src/` project folder.

-This installs the add-on for the current session only.
+This installs the add-on for the current session only, upon Thunderbird restart the extension has to be loaded again.

+## Usage

+When installed, a new button named `H-Hdrs` appears in the buttons list at the top of the `Message Pane`.
+Clicking on it shows the pop up  with extra headers for the current message.

 ## To-Do